Skip to Main Content

 Red Oak, Open Flame, and the Central Coast Tradition

 The tradition itself traces back to California's ranching culture in Santa Barbara County, where vaqueros fed large crews outdoors over open iron grates suspended on adjustable cranes above the coals.
 The grate crank is still present in the classic Santa Maria setup, and the cut-to-order approach that followed has become one of the few regionally codified American barbecue styles that most national food media undercover relative to Texas or the Carolinas.
-In that context, Jocko sits in a small peer set: steakhouses along the 101 corridor that have kept the original format intact while neighboring counties have moved toward more tourist-facing interpretations of the style.
+In that context, Jocko sits in a small comparable set: steakhouses along the 101 corridor that have kept the original format intact while neighboring counties have moved toward more tourist-facing interpretations of the style.

 Where This Fits on the Central Coast